-We are based in the city of Valencia, next to the Metro stop Machado.
+We are based in the beautiful Mediterranean coastal city of Valencia.
 For those wishing to stay in our area, the following information may be of interest…

 Undoubtedly the jewel in the region´s crown is Spain´s third city, Valencia.